The Signal-to-Noise Ratio for Photon Counting After Photometric Corrections: INTRODUCTION

 For better accuracy, one should consider the inefficiency inherent in this thresholding.
-The conversion of a photon to a photo-electron in a detector pixel is a stochastic process, as well the amplification in the gain register of the EMCCD, so there will be pixels that are above threshold but actually have more than one photo-electron.
-This undercount is known as coincidence loss.
-Another possibility, again due to the stochastic nature of the detecting process, is that a pixel had a real photo-electron but did not meet the threshold and thus is overlooked.
-This effect is known as threshold loss.
+The conversion of a photon to a photo-electron in a detector pixel is a stochastic process, as is the multiplication in the gain register of the EMCCD.
+The stochastic nature of these processes leads to both overcounting and undercounting of electrons.
+Undercounting occurs when a pixel's number of post-gain counts is above the threshold (and is thus counted as 1 electron) when in fact there are actually more than one pre-gain electron for the pixel.
+This undercount is known as ``coincidence loss" \cite{Bijan}.
+Overcounting happens when a pixel's number of post-gain counts is below the threshold when in fact the pixel has a real electron.
+This effect is known as ``threshold loss" \cite{Bijan}.
 A third effect is leakage due to detector effects.
 For example, because the read noise is Gaussian in nature, thresholding five standard deviations above the mean read noise will not completely cut out electrons due to read noise because of the tail of the distribution that is above the threshold.
-This is usually a small effect if the threshold is chosen to be high enough above the read noise mean.
-Taking into account coincidence loss and threshold loss gives a more accurate estimate of the mean number of photo-electrons and rejects more of the false counts, and thus the error in our knowledge of the SNR is lower.
+This is usually a small effect if the threshold is chosen to be high enough above the read noise mean \cite{Bijan}, and this leakage effect is ignored in this work.
+Taking into account the photometric corrections of coincidence loss and threshold loss gives a more accurate estimate of the mean number of electrons.